RishiDeKayne/GetTEBed/README.md

 ```
 Which should return the `help` script for `bedtools merge`

-Now it's time to run `Get.TE.Bed.sh` which will:
+Now it's time to run `Get.TE.Bed.sh` which will (variables you specify are in plain text):
 -take a `contig/scaffold/chromosome` you are interested in from your `genome` and produce a bed of `windows of a specified size`
 -calculate the proportion of each window that comprises TEs from a `RepeatMasker.out file`
 -calculate the proportion of each window that comprises each specific TE family from a `RepeatMasker.out file`.